w3c/wai-curricula/content/designer/inclusive-design-process.md

   * custom setups that users may require
   * accessibility of transportation means
 * ensure appropriate timings for participants to carry on activities is allocated, for example different time sets for different levels of experience with the assistive technology and different levels of familiarity with the website or application
+* describe how different testing methods can be made accessible

 #### Teaching Ideas for Topic